Welcome from the Training Directors

 We take pride in our teaching faculty's widely respected expertise in geriatric psychiatry.
 Our core faculty have won teaching and mentoring awards.
 They have cultivated a reputation for being excellent clinical educators, and they are highly desired as mentors.
 Our faculty have published in well-known journals in geriatric psychiatry and are nationally recognized leaders in the field.

 We hope this website provides you with a broad overview of our fellowship program.
-We would also like to encourage you to click on the link above to learn more about the greater Hartford area and what makes it such an exciting place to live and work.
+We would also like to encourage you to go to the link above to learn more about the greater Hartford area and what makes it such an exciting place to live and work.
 Lastly, we hope we have piqued your interest enough to encourage you to apply to our program.
 Should you have any questions, please do not hesitate to contact us.

-|Kristina Zdanys, MD
+Kristina Zdanys, MD

 Assistant Program Director